 Uninhabitable Conditions

-• Lack of heat or hot water: If the rental unit does not have functioning heat or hot water, the tenant may have a justified reason to break the lease.
+• Lack of heat or hot water: If the rental does not have functioning heat or hot water, the tenant may have a justified reason to break the lease.
 This can make the unit unsafe and uncomfortable, especially during winter.

 Exterior of a light blue apartment building with white doors and black iron balconies